SelfCareMap

 • Lie on your back and draw your knees toward your chest.

-• Grab the outsides of your feet (or ankles/shins if feet are hard to reach) with your hands.
+• Grab the outsides of your feet with your hands, or hold your ankles or shins if your feet are hard to reach.

 • Pull your knees down toward your armpits, keeping your ankles stacked over your knees.